prbinu/zcretshare/README.md

 enountered situations where you need to share key materials (secrets, key files, license keys etc.) with your co-workers.
 The common, but **insecure** practice is to share it over IM/chat channel or email.
 Sharing secrets through these communication channels expose those secrets to their servers in unencrypted form.
 This poses a significant security risk to the company.
-Though GPG encryption is the recommended practice, it is not widely used because: (a) not many engineers have their GPG keys handy with them or published, (b) poor usability - difficulty for the users to learn and use.
+Though PGP (GPG) encryption is the recommended practice, it is not widely used because: (a) not many engineers have their GPG keys handy with them or published, (b) poor usability - difficulty for the users to learn and use.

 ### `zcretshare` features:
-* Setup a secure tunnel between workstations and share secrets over it
+* Establishes a secure tunnel between workstations and share secrets over it.
-* Use your existing SSH setup and keys; no need to create or manage other kinds of keys
+* Use your existing SSH setup and keys; no need to create or manage other kinds of keys.
 * Usable security: Intuitive to use.
-Simple send and receive commands
+Simple send and receive commands.
-* Stream the secret over secure tunnel; no need to encrypt store and forward data - common with GPG encryption and similar tools.
-Since PGP encrypted data are typically sent over email, multiple copies of encrypted data end up in third-party mail servers.
+* Stream the secret over a secure tunnel.
+Unlike sharing over IM/email, secrets are not stored on third-party servers or exposed to unauthorized access.
-* Perfect Forward Secrecy
+* Perfect Forward Secrecy (PFS).
+Tools such as PGP uses long-lived encryption keys.
+The long-lived keys are subjected to compromise and can be useed to decrypt previous traffic or the encrypted files stored in the email servers.
+As a result PGP doesn't have the `forward secrecy` property.

-Cons:
+Limitations:
-* Both sender and receiver have to be online to make this work
+* Both sender and receiver have to be online to make this work.
-* Depends on third party to authenticate peer's public key - hence more suitable in trusted environments, for instance, your organiation/employer can acts as a trusted third party between sender and receiver (e.g. use corporate authentication enabled source repo to distribute public keys).
+* Though `zcretshare` authenticates the server hosting peer's public key, it cannot provide strong guarantee about the authenticity of peer's pubic key.
+Hence more suitable in trusted environments, for instance your organiation/employer can act as a trusted third party between sender and receiver (e.g. use corporate authentication enabled source repository to distribute public keys).
-* Not suitable for sharing files larger than 200KB (may increace the limit later)
+* Not suitable for sharing files larger than 200KB (may increase the limit later).

 ### Scenarios

-1. If both users are in same (reachable) network, they may exchange secrets directly as follows:
+1. If both users are on same (reachable) network, they may exchange secrets directly as follows:
 <p align="center">
   <img src="docs/zcretshare.png" width="50%" height="80%">
 </p>